ASCOMInitiative/alpyca/docs/source/index.rst

         :align: right

     ====================================
-    Welcome to the Alpyca Client Library
+    Welcome to the Alpyca Library
     ====================================

 .. only:: rinoh

     ====================================
-    Welcome to the Alpyca Client Library
+    Welcome to the Alpyca Library
     ====================================

-This document describes the Alpyca Client package for Python 3.
+This document describes the Alpyca package for Python 3.
 The package provides all of the ASCOM Standard universal interfaces to astronomical devices using the Alpaca network protocol.
 As an application developer, your usage of the various devices is simplified and universal, independent of the particular make/model of device.
 For example, the same code can be used to control any ASCOM-compatible telescope.
 This includes not only